twilio/twilio-cli/docs/general_usage.md

 ### API Core Commands

-You can’t use the token created by `twilio login` to access subaccounts as it creates a Standard key which is scoped for master account only.
-An appropriate API key can be created from a Master Account here: https://www.twilio.com/console/project/api-keys/create.
+`twilio-cli` profiles created for parent accounts cannot be used to manage subaccounts as it creates a Standard API Key.
+An appropriate Master API Key can be created here: https://www.twilio.com/console/project/api-keys/create.

 Instead of using `twilio login`, you must use environment variables if you want access to subaccounts.
 There are two options (Master API Key, or Master Account SID and Auth Token).